Nordic American Tankers Limited (NAT) vs. Its Peers: A Comparison

 Jefferies gave a rating of “Hold” to NAT, setting the target price at $2.50 in the report published on April 27th of the previous year.

-After a stumble in the market that brought NAT to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 2.54% of gains for the given period.
+After a stumble in the market that brought NAT to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.12% of loss for the given period.

 Stock Fundamentals for NAT